Port of Chittagong: Modern

 The modern Chittagong port was organized in 1887 under the Port Commissioners Act in the British Indian Empire.
 The port began formal operations under a commissioner in 1888.
 Its busiest trade links were with British Burma, including the ports of Akyab and Rangoon; and other Bengali ports, including Calcutta, Dhaka and Narayanganj.
 In the year 1889–90 the port handled exports totalling 125,000 tons.
 The Strand Road was built beside the harbour.
 Between 1905 and 1911, Chittagong was the chief seaport of Eastern Bengal and Assam.
 It was made the terminus of the Assam Bengal Railway.
 Hence, the port's hinterland included all of colonial Assam (modern Northeast India).
 Trade between British India and British Burma rapidly increased in the early 20th century.
 The Bay of Bengal became one of the busiest shipping hubs in the world, rivaling the traffic of ports on the Atlantic.
 In 1928, the British government declared Chittagong as a "Major Port" of British India.
 Chittagong was important for the petroleum industry that developed in Assam and Burma.
 It was used for jute and rice trading.
 During World War II, Chittagong port was used by Allied Forces in the Burma Campaign.

 After the partition of British India, the governor general of the Dominion of Pakistan, Muhammad Ali Jinnah, visited Chittagong and stressed its importance and future potential.
 The Chittagong Port Trust was formed in East Pakistan in 1960.
 100 employees of the Chittagong Port were killed during the Bangladesh Liberation War in 1971.
 The Soviet Pacific Fleet was tasked with mine clearing and salvage operations in the port after the war.
 The port has benefited from the growth of heavy industry and logistics in the Chittagong Metropolitan Area in the years following independence.
 Trade unionism was strong in the late 1990s.

 A major expansion took place with the construction of the New Mooring Terminal in the first decade of the 21st century.

+On 29 June 2025, the port was closed due to a strike by National Board of Revenue employees protesting against plans to split the agency.
+The port reopened the next day following negotiations between the strikers and the finance ministry.